OVERVIEW

 What Education Does an Executive Recruiter Need?

-Those who wish to advance to senior executive recruiting and director roles benefit from industry-specific advanced degrees like a master's degree in business administration and a master's degree in management and leadership.
+Those who wish to advance to senior executive recruiting and director roles benefit from industry-specific advanced degrees like a master's degree in business administration (MBA) or a master's degree in management and leadership.
+Advanced education can deepen understanding of business strategy and leadership, which is especially valuable when working with senior-level candidates and executives.

 Best Degrees for a Executive Recruiter